A hierarchical loss and its problems when classifying non-hierarchically: Results and discussion

 \subsection{DBpedia fish}

-Table~\ref{dbpediafish} reports results on the subset corresponding to fish from the DBpedia of~\cite{lehmann-et_al}.
+Table~\ref{dbpediafish} reports results on the subset corresponding to fish from the DBpedia of~\cite{lehmann-et_al}, which is available for download at \url{http://web.informatik.uni-mannheim.de/DBpediaAsTables/DBpedia-3.9/json/Fish.json.gz}.
 This dataset includes 1,298 classes (semantically, these are taxonomic groups of fish, such as species containing sub-species, genera containing species, or families containing genera --- DBpedia extends to different depths of taxonomic rank for different kinds of fish; our classes are the parents of the leaves in the DBpedia tree).
 Each sample from the dataset consists of normalized text from the lead section (the introduction) of the Wikipedia article on the associated type of fish, with all sub-species, species, genus, family, and order names removed from the associated Wikipedia article (DBpedia derives from Wikipedia, as discussed by~\cite{lehmann-et_al}).
 For each of our finest-level classes, we chose uniformly at random one leaf in the DBpedia taxonomic tree of fish to be a sample in the training set, reserving the other leaves for the testing set (the testing set consists of a random selection of 6,000 of these leaves).
-The hierarchy has 94 coarsest classes, 367 parents of the leaves in our tree, and 1,298 leaves in our tree.
-We embedded the articles' words and bigrams (words are unigrams) into a 2,000-dimensional space, following~\cite{joulin-grave-bojanowski-mikolov} (the results display little dependence on this dimension).
+In the hierarchy, there are 94 coarsest classes, 367 parents of the leaves in our tree, and 1,298 leaves in our tree.
 Optimizing the hierarchical win --- without any logarithm --- was wholly ineffective, always resulting in assigning the same finest-level class to all input samples (with the particular class assigned varying according to the extent of training and the random starting point).
 So taking the logarithm of the hierarchical win was absolutely necessary to train successfully.
-For training the classifier into only the coarsest (aggregated) classes, we embedded the words and bigrams into a 200-dimensional space.
+For training the classifier into only the coarsest (aggregated) classes, we embedded the Wikipedia articles' words and bigrams into a 200-dimensional space rather than the larger 2,000-dimensional space used for classifying into all 1,298 classes.